Prohibition on influencing employers’ superannuation fund choice: section 68A of the SIS Act

 - providing an employer or the employer’s employees with advice or administrative services relating to the payment of superannuation contributions – for example, software provided to an employer to allow them to make contributions to the fund (see regulation 13.18A(1)(c)).

 ASIC is responsible for the administration of section 68A: see section 6 of the SIS Act.

 Section 68A(1) and (3) are now civil penalty provisions and, under Part 21 of the SIS Act, there are civil and criminal consequences for breaching these provisions.
 If a court finds that a trustee or its associate has breached these civil penalty provisions, they may be fined up to 2,400 penalty units.

 Section 68A has always provided that a victim who suffers loss or damage because of a breach could recover the amount of loss or damage by action against the offender (being a person who breached the section): see section 68A(5).

-Further, for those trustees that hold an Australian financial services (AFS) licence, a breach of section 68A may be a breach of a financial services law, giving rise to potential civil penalties and licensing consequences for breaching provisions of Chapter 7 of the Corporations Act.
+Further, a breach of section 68A may be a breach of a financial services law, giving rise to potential civil penalties and licensing consequences for breaching provisions of Chapter 7 of the Corporations Act.

 The six examples below highlight:

 - how we see section 68A applying to common scenarios and issues